SirNeirda/godot_procedural_infinite_world/README.md

 - Throw crates with Left Click.
 Crates don't do anything special, it's just a demonstration of physics capabilities.
 Consumes stamina.
 - Jump with Space
 - Fly with F. You must be in the air.
 Consumes stamina.
-- NEW！ Glide while in the air by pressing SHIFT.
+   Glide while in the air by pressing SHIFT.

 Replenish your stamina by collecting pink orbs.

 Mobs are constantly spawned around the player.
-NEW!
-The farther away, the more mobs will spawn, and they'll be faster !
-Mobs are cleaned-up when they get too far.
 Doing any sort of action will consume stamina, shown in the upper right bar.
-Once you're out of stamina, you can only walk.
+Once you're out of stamina, you're only left with your two feet!
 If any mob gets too close, the distance counter resets, the safe zone resets around you, and you need to start over.

 ## Key Features